-CHALLENGES FACED WHILE IMPLEMENTING THE PROJECT AND ITS SOLUTIONS :-
+CHALLENGES FACED

 Accuracy in Voltage and Current Readings-

 Challenge : Reading current and voltage accurately can be tricky, especially with sensors like ACS712 or other current and voltage sensors.
 Variations in the environment, such as temperature fluctuations, can affect sensor readings, leading to inaccurate measurements.